Safeguarding the future of our Heavy Working Horse breeds

 Breeding is an important aspect of the Trust’s work.
 Most of its horses are home bred, including two lovely Suffolk mares, which the Trust hopes to breed from in the future.
 It also has a fine Ardennes stallion.

-Of equal import is the training of horses and handlers.
+Of equal importance is the training of horses and handlers.
 The Trust’s volunteer programme ensures that even those who join with no equine experience are trained in the basics of heavy horse care and handling.
 Volunteers are encouraged to develop their skills and many have gone on to learn how to work the horses, ride and drive them.
 The Trust also runs Experience Days and introductory Training Courses for anyone interested in working with heavy horses.

 The Trust relies on its own efforts to fund its activities.
 At present funds are raised via annual Membership, a Sponsorship Scheme for individual horses and fundraising events such as the annual Sponsored Ride, Barn Dance, Sponsored Walk, Race Night and Quiz Night, as well as through the Open Days, Show and its external activities.
 Donations and legacies also make an important contribution to the Trust’s funds.